Gwin12/Task_manager/README.md

 - Users can get time spent using the tasks
 - Only admin can reports on task completion rate of a user

+# Setup
+- Run npm i
+- Add .env variables mentioned below
+- Run npm start
+- Run 'npm run dev' for for development mode
+- Use the documentation link below to access the API documentation

 # .env
 JWT_SECRET=OurSeCreT_Secret40902